Vinimoga/Portf-lio/Projetos/DoomLikeGame/DevLog.md

 figure It out.
 It has been an adventure until now,
 I expect that this project takes some time before
 I really say it is 'finished'.
-I'm not thinking in making a pretty big game, only something I cass take some time off college and into programming.
+I'm not thinking in making a pretty big game, only something I can take some time off college and into programming.

 0927 - Started doing the engine of the game